Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Methods

 To improve the feature representation of the \ac{CNN} backbone without changing its structure for inference, we add a temporary auxiliary branch.
 This branch aligns sensor signals with semantic text embeddings and consists of a dedicated text encoder and an attention pooling module to bridge the difference in dimensionality between the time-series sensor features and the text representations.
-During training, the model is regularized by two auxiliary objectives: an in-batch contrastive loss to align sensor and text representations, and a novel error-based contrastive loss to help the model distinguish against hard artificial negative samples.
+During training, the model is regularized by two auxiliary objectives: an in-batch contrastive loss to align sensor and text representations, and an error-based contrastive loss to help the model distinguish against hard artificial negative samples.
 Importantly, the entire auxiliary branch is discarded after training.
-This ensures that the deployed model keeps the original REWI architecture and operates with no additional computational costs.
+This ensures that the deployed model's architecture remains identical to the original REWI backbone and operates with no additional computational costs.